Developers take pride in speaking their mind and not shying away from touchy subjects. Yet there is one subject makes many developers uncomfortable.

-I’m a huge fan of Test Driven Development as evidenced by my blog archives.
+I’m a huge fan of Test Driven Development.
 I know, I know.
 TDD isn’t about testing as Uncle Bob sayeth from on high in his book, Agile Software Development, Principles, Patterns, and Practices,

 The act of writing a unit test is more an act of design than of verification.

 And I agree!
 TDD is primarily about the design of your code.
 But notice that Bob doesn’t omit the verification part.
 He simply provides more emphasis to the act of design.